valeriosillari/zitronenstrasse/README.md

 #### STORYBLOK

+- TODO: ERROR for page at generate command (see CLI), but all work anyway ... (?)
 - check place as item from storyblok
 - add css class to rich text items
 - check how many TOKEN / option you need on Storyblok.
 1 is enough ?